 Z. Stay away from sending money to unknown people.
-This is particularly true in the case of online acquaintance.
+This is particularly true in the case of online acquaintances.
 Be double attentive to inconsistencies in the user’s stories and grammar errors — these can be the apparent signs of a bot or a fake profile contacting you.
 Don’t dismiss the possibility of scams!

 Successful Anti-Fraud Cases To Consider